 Sunglasses are measured by three aspects; lens width, bridge width and temple length.
 Usually labelled on the inner temples (arms) of your frame, these measurements are in millimetres and may be separated by a small square, dash or space.
 Eg: 63 [] 18 145.

-If you have well-fitting spectacles or sunglasses take a note of these measurements and use them as a guide for your next new pair.
+If you have well-fitting spectacles or sunglasses, it can be really helpful to take a note of these measurements and use them as a guide for your next new pair.
+As your facial dimensions won't change, you can even memorise these like your shoe size.

-Holding a ruler horizontally across your face, measure the distance between your temples in either cm or inches.
+To know your sunglasses size, hold a ruler horizontally across your face to measure the distance between your temples in either cm or inches.
 You can check your ideal sunglasses size via the table below.

-(Your temples are the soft skin located between your eyes and ears above your cheekbones.)
+Your temples are the soft skin located just outside your eyes towards your ears (above your cheekbones).

-It’s best to use a ruler for this measurement because it stays straight; unlike a tape measure which can bend and needs two hands to use.
+It’s best to use a ruler for this measurement because it stays straight like a sunglasses frames; unlike a tape measure which can bend and needs two hands to use.

 Face size (cm) |